TanishSharrma/personal/GSoc_Proposal_Draft_Tanish.md

-# Statistical Developing and Expansion of CuPy
+# Statistical Development and Expansion of CuPy

 Tanish Sharrma, NumFocus 2019